 - 2 cups cultured coconut milk

-- This soup is pureed at the end, so the vegetable only need to be coarsely chopped.
+- This soup is pureed at the end, so the vegetable can be rough chopped.

 - Heat the oil in a large pot and saute the vegetables until the onions start to soften.